aroshacdX/msc-project-individual/README.md

-# Air pollution data analysis
+# Air Pollution Data Analysis

-## Introduction and aim of the project
+## Introduction and Aim of the project
 This project aims to analyze a dataset to uncover insights and propose solutions to a real-world problem.
 It includes data collection, exploratory data analysis (EDA), and problem-solving using statistical and machine learning techniques.